cfrancoeur/CV/CV.md

 > Engaged in tree planting, urban farming, river clean up and oyster restoration

 ## Organizations/Committees
+**Student Invited Speaker Committee at UW-Madison** Fall 2017 - present
+> A committee of students who coordinate a visit from a research outside of UW-Madison

 **Computational Biology, Ecology, & Evolution Group at UW-Madison** [(ComBEE)](https://combee-uw-madison.github.io)
 > Study group for R and Python specifically for students in the biological sciences

-**Student Invited Speaker Committee at UW-Madison**
-> A committee of students who coordinate a visit from a research outside of UW-Madison

 ## Relevant Classes
 #### 2017